 Step 1

-Lie on your back, bend your right knee, keep your left foot planted.
+Lie on your back, bend your right knee, and keep your left foot flat on the floor.

 Step 2

-Point the toes of your left foot toward the ceiling, slowly lift your left leg (keeping your left knee straight) to about 45 degrees, then slowly lower back to the floor, feel the front of the thigh muscles working throughout the movement.
-10-20 repetitions, repeat on the opposite side.
+Point the toes of your left foot toward the ceiling, slowly lift your left leg (keeping your knee straight) to about 45 degrees, then slowly lower it back down.
+Perform 10-20 repetitions, then repeat on the opposite side.

 Bridge